 - Caffeine and alcohol consumption: the intake of caffeine and alcohol should be reduced or avoided.

 - Become more conscious of your clenching.

-- Massage your jaw muscles if you feel your jaw clenching when you under stress.
+- Massage your jaw muscles if you feel your jaw clenching when you are under stress.

 Treatment of teeth grinding is dependent on the severity.
-In a case where the above listed remedies isn’t effective enough, it is advised to visit a dentist Narre Warren for the best treatment.
+In a case where the above-listed remedies aren’t effective enough, it is advised to visit a dentist Narre Warren for the best treatment.